-Besides these out of control delay causes, there are the delays caused by Metro’s operational failures, including faults with signals, trains and tracks, or driver errors.
+Besides these out of control delay causes, there are the delays caused by Metro’s operational failures, including faults with signals, trains, and tracks, or driver errors.
 One initiative taken in this sense was the introduction of a new automated system, PRS, designed to automatically record train arrival and departure times.
-Prior to this system, Metro staff kept track of this data manually, and then the Public Transport Victoria had to cross check it using own samples, which was a time consuming operation.
+Prior to this system, Metro staff kept track of this data manually, and then the Public Transport Victoria had to cross-check it using its own samples, which was a time-consuming operation.

 The need of making data available to the Government comes from the bonuses related to performance results achieved by the metro operator.
 In the last one and a half years, Metro received bonuses worth $16.7 million.

 Apparently, these good results were achieved because the company altered the services provided to citizens (incomplete services and stations skipped, leading to delayed passengers).
 Daniel Bowen, the spokesman for the Public Transport Users Association, sustains that “Bypasses and short-running can disrupt hundreds of passengers on each train and the fact that they’re happening so often is a cause for alarm”.

 Punctuality above all, literally

 It seems the company is too focused on reaching its punctuality and delivery targets but “forgets” about its clients, Melbourne’s citizens.
 The company receives a quarterly performance bonus, based on a “passenger-weighted minutes” formula, but it also applied penalties in case it fails to deliver their service accordingly.